AlbericTrancart/portfolio/src/pages/2019/08/spacex-starship-the-rocket-that-will-make-history-explained-in-5-minutes/index.md

 ## If you want to...

-- See the update timeline, you can checkout my [Starship Timeline](/starship-timeline)
 - Ask any question, you can tweet them [@alberictrancart](https://twitter.com/alberictrancart)
 - Know more about Starship, Raptor engine or anything related to rocket science, [here is a great Starship compendium](https://www.elonx.net/super-heavy-starship-compendium/)
 - Stay up to date with Starship infos, the [r/spacex](https://www.reddit.com/r/spacex/) Reddit community is the best resource but you can also follow me on Twitter ;)